 ALMS Cash-Secured Put Strategy

-ALMS (Alumis Inc. Common Stock), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.
+ALMS (Alumis Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

 Alumis Inc., a clinical stage biopharmaceutical company, focuses on the development and commercialization of medicines for autoimmune disorders.
-It develops ESK-001, an allosteric tyrosine kinase 2 (TYK2) inhibitor for the treatment of plaque psoriasis, systemic lupus erythematosus, and non-infectious uveitis; and A-005, a central nervous system-penetrant allosteric TYK2 inhibitor for neuroinflammatory and neurodegenerative diseases.
+The company offers envudeucitinib, a tyrosine kinase 2 (TYK2) inhibitor for the treatment of plaque psoriasis and systemic lupus erythematosus; and A-005, a central nervous system-penetrant allosteric TYK2 inhibitor that is in Phase 1 for the treatment of neuroinflammatory and neurodegenerative diseases.
+It also develops lonigutamab, a monoclonal antibody targeting IGF-1R for the treatment of thyroid eye diseases; and interferon regulatory factor 5 (IRF5) to address immune dysfunction.
 The company was formerly known as Esker Therapeutics, Inc. and changed its name to Alumis Inc. in January 2022.
-The company was incorporated in 2021 and is headquartered in South San Francisco, California.
+Alumis Inc. was incorporated in 2021 and is headquartered in South San Francisco, California.

-ALMS (Alumis Inc. Common Stock) trades in the Healthcare sector, specifically Biotechnology, with a market capitalization of approximately $3.06B, a beta of -0.29 versus the broader market, a 52-week range of 2.76-30.6, average daily share volume of 1.4M, a public-listing history dating back to 2021, approximately 168 full-time employees.
+ALMS (Alumis Inc.) trades in the Healthcare sector, specifically Biotechnology, with a market capitalization of approximately $3.15B, a beta of -0.67 versus the broader market, a 52-week range of 3.76-31.35, average daily share volume of 1.3M, a public-listing history dating back to 2024, approximately 225 full-time employees.
 These structural characteristics shape how ALMS stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a cash-secured put on ALMS?